TomFromThePool/tnbt/README.md

 * Controlled Demolitions

-In addition to the above, all proceeds generated from this software will be used to fund Advanced Science at the Institute of General Excellence.
+In addition to the above, all proceeds generated from this software will be used to fund Recreational Eccentricity at the University of Whimsy.